openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 - assigning a static IP address or
 - use DHCP and setup the router to assign always the same ip address to the device

-### Password protected devices
+### Password Protected Devices

-The Shelly Apps allow to protect device configuration by user id+password, which is  supported by the binding.
+The Shelly Apps allow to protect device configuration by user id and password.
-If you are using password protected  devices you need to configure user id and password.
-A special thing is created if the access to the device's APU cannot be initialized.
-You need to edit the Thing configuration and setup user id and password (same as in the Shelly App) to activate this Thing.
+In this case you need to configure user id and password in the Thing Configuation.
+Proceed the following steps

+- Accept the discovered device from the Inbox
+- You'll be prompted for credentials, set user id and password, accept
-The Thing will be re-initialized and the Thing type adjusted and this was successful.
+- The Thing gets re-initialized and the Thing Type is adjusted
+- On success the channels are updated, otherwise you need to change credentials.

+For those devices the Thing Type "shellydevice" is used.

 ## Binding Configuration

-The binding has some global configuration options.
+The binding has the following configuration options:

 | Parameter      |Description                                                       |Mandatory|Default                                         |
 |----------------|------------------------------------------------------------------|---------|------------------------------------------------|